-The Natchez Trace Parkway loosely follows the original Natchez Trace, a path first carved out by prehistoric animals, then nomadic Indians, European explorers, and finally wagons — By the early 1800s, it was a major thoroughfare for goods headed to and from the Mississippi River.
-Once the steamboat came on the scene, traffic slowed substantially on the Natchez Trace and eventually, the dirt road returned to nature.
-The National Park Service acquired the parkway land in 1938, but it wasn’t until 2005 that the Parkway as we know it was finally completed.
+The Natchez Trace Parkway was created to loosely follow the original Natchez Trace, a path first traveled by prehistoric animals, then Indians, European explorers, and finally American pioneers — By the early 1800s, it was a major thoroughfare for goods headed to and from the Mississippi River.
+Once the steamboat came on the scene, traffic slowed substantially on the Natchez Trace and the road eventually succumbed to nature.
+The National Park Service acquired the property in 1938, but it wasn’t until 2005 that the final stretch of parkway was paved.

 Northern Terminus (milepost 442.1)